jurecej/Ozon/README.md

  # 2. Firmware

- Code uses arduino libraries and is uploded on ATmega328.
+ Code uses arduino libraries and is uploaded on ATmega328.

  ## Requirements
    • Arduino Uno or similar for uploading the code to sensor (Arduino ISP)